mjpatter88/go-graphics/README.md

   * t < 0 represents points "behind the eye"
   * t = 1 represents points on the viewport
   * t > 1 represents points behind the viewpoint (these are the ones we care about)

+### Lessons Learned
+* The canvas and computer screen coordinate system conversion can be tricky.
+I initially used the following simple formulas:
+    * Sx = Cw/2 + Cx
+    * Sy = Cy/2 - Cy
+* Mistake 1: I missed the subtraction sign in the second one.
+My scene rendered, but it was upside down.
+* Mistake 2: I fixed the minus sign, then I hit an array out of bounds.
+You actually have to subtract 1.
+* It's hard to visualize, but it actually makes sense.
+The loop I was using went from -Y to Y-1 (due to less than comparison).
+* Once I flipped to subtraction, then I had a mismatch on my bounds and thus the overflow.